fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 items("tail")("tail")("tail") # => None
 ```

-We do indeed have a linked list made of functions.
-A singly-linked, immutable, linked list to be precise.
+We do indeed have a list made of functions.
+An immutable, singly-linked list to be precise.

-We can of course write any number of utility functions to work with these lists.
-Here's a simple function that prints them out for example:
+We can of course define utility functions to make them easier to work with.
+For example, here's a simple function that'll print them out:

 ``` python
 def print_list(items):